TritonDataCenter/rfd/rfd/0055/README.md

 namespaces which will be updated.
 Once that is done, the mount can actually occur, then all of the namespaces can be updated, and finally the write lock can be dropped on all of the namespaces.
-A mount operation which is only changing the `mnse_flags` on a mount entry must take the write lock.
+A mount operation which is only changing the `mnse_flags` on a mount entry must also take the write lock, in case a separate mount operation, which needs the controlling mount, is underway.

-A write lock must also be take when a child namespace is being created or destroyed, since the `mntns_children` member is being updated.
+A write lock must also be take when a child namespace is being created or destroyed, since the `mntns_mounts` AVL list is being updated.

-For reference, the following counts were collected on `traverse` vs.
-`lookuppnvp` calls for 60 seconds on the compute nodes in `east-3b`.
+For locking related background, the following counts were collected on `traverse` and `lookuppnvp` calls for 60 seconds on the compute nodes in `east-3b`.
-The percentage ranges from ~50% to over 100%.
 ```
 traverse   64292
 lookuppnvp 70406